wireapp/wire-server/docs/src/how-to/administrate/backup-disaster-recovery.md

 This page explains in detail how to properly backup an on-premise Wire installation, and how to recover from your backup if you ever need to.

+Note that you should not trust this page (or your execution of it) to allow for a proper backup and restore, therefore, you should immediately (before it becomes critical to do so) back up your Wire installation **and** attempt (as a test) to restore it.
+This will ensure that you can **in fact** backup and restore Wire, and will catch any problem in the process before any problem becomes damaging to you.

 ## Backing up

 By nature, a significant part of a Wire installation is ephemeral, and not meant to be stored long-term or recovered: in case of trouble, those parts can just be started fresh with minimal impact on user experience.